 6. Pearl Necklace

-Blame Harry Styles, but I think pearl necklaces will continue to be popular in 2021.
+Blame Harry Styles, but pearl necklaces continue to be popular in 2021.
 These are to be worn with your sweatshirts and your blouses.

 Mathe Jewellery High Tides Necklace (£60)